S32-PAMS/PAMS-Docs/src/site/notes/Frontend/Map.md

 ## Room determination based on coordinates

-If a new tag data packet arrives, the room/GeoJSON layer the coordinate is currently in needs to be determined.
+If a new tag data packet arrives, the room/[GeoJSON](https://geojson.org) layer the coordinate is currently in needs to be determined.

-Parse the json data previously produced by flink.
+Parse the JSON data previously produced by [[Server/Apache Flink\|Apache Flink]].

 ```javascript
 let cood: FlinkData = JSON.parse(coodinput);
 ```

-Check each layer current rendered on the Leaflet Map with the GeoJSON file to see if the coordinate is a point in the polygon.
+Check each layer current rendered on the [Leaflet](https://leafletjs.com) Map with the [GeoJSON](https://geojson.org) file to see if the coordinate is a point in the polygon.
 Here `PointInPolygon` is a standard math equation checking for boundary crossing conditions to determine if the current point belongs to a polygon.

 ```javascript
 mapref.eachLayer((layer) => {